partout-io/passepartout/api/README.md

 ## New providers

-Perform the steps in the latest version in the `api` folder.
+Perform the steps in the latest version in the `src` folder.

 ### index.json